Skip to content

 Category Dimension What to do

-review_token_distribution Token entropy Code is too repetitive or too noisy — review information density
+review_token_distribution Token entropy Code is too repetitive (low entropy) — look for duplicated blocks or boilerplate

 improve_compression Compression structure Significant structural redundancy — look for repeated patterns